poelstra/ezwave/README.md

 instead classifies them as blobs, so they will be decoded as Buffer.

-Provisions are in place in the XML-to-JSON converter to fix these kind of cases, but only a few of them are fixed for now (the ones thay I need).
+Provisions are in place in the XML-to-JSON converter to fix these kind of cases, but there are probably a few remaining.

-There are two proof-of-concept implementations of protocol layers: multi-channel and security S0.
-These are functional in the sense that they work in my home, but were created more as a playground to get to a better understanding of their architectural challenges.

-However, there's no generic Z-Wave daemon yet, inclusion and interview of new devices isn't implemented, certain basic functionality (like preventing responses to multi-cast requests) is still lacking, and only a handful of commands from a handful of command classes is implemented.

-The code base is a single monolithic package for now, but will be split in separate NPM packages (as mentioned above) as soon as the network daemon starts to take shape.
+Multi-channel and Security S0 layers are implemented.
+Other transport layers (Multi-command, Supervision, Transport, Security S2) are still on the todo.

+There's no generic Z-Wave daemon yet.
+Inclusion of devices is implemented (as a method call), but interviewing of new devices isn't implemented, nor are things like support for battery class devices.

+The codebase was split into multiple packages in a monorepo, and is in the process of publishing individual NPM packages.

 ## Development

 ### Initial setup

-This repository is a mono-repo set up using [Rush](https://rushjs.io/).
+This repository is a monorepo set up using [Rush](https://rushjs.io/).
 It uses [pnpm](https://pnpm.io/) as the package manager.

 In order to build all packages, you'll need to run the following:

--   Install NodeJS (tested on version 14)
+-   Install NodeJS (tested on version 16)
--   Install `pnpm` package manager: `npm install -g pnpm`
--   Install `rush` build tool: `pnpm install -g @microsoft/rush`
+-   Install `rush` build tool: `npm install -g @microsoft/rush`
 -   Install all (NPM) dependencies: `rush update`
 -   Build and test all packages: `rush build`

 Whenever you make a change to any of the `package.json` files (e.g. when pulling in new changes), be sure to run `rush update` again.

+WARNING: Do NOT run any of the 'normal' `npm` commands, nor directly run `pnpm`, for installing or modifying the list of installed packages!
+This will mess up the workspace-shared dependencies.
+Only use `rush add`.

-`rush build` will smartly rebuild only packages that changed or its dependents, but if you only want to (re-)build a specific package and its dependencies, you can also just run e.g. `rush build --to apps/demo` (or `.` to build to package in current folder).
+`rush build` will smartly rebuild only packages that changed or its dependents, but if you only want to (re-)build a specific package and its dependencies, you can also just run e.g. `rush build --to .` (from the folder you want to build to).

-To (re-)build just a single package, just run `rushx build` in that folder.
+To (re-)build just a single package, just run `rushx build` in that folder (it's the rush equivalent to `npm run build`).

 ### Setting up VSCode